azurejelly/url-shortener/README.md

 everything from here should be pretty straight-forward. there's an account management page, a button to logout, a table with all the shortened urls and you can also use the api to create shortened urls. there are 2 curl examples in the dashboard that are generated directly with your api key.

 be careful with streaming to twitch or other apps/sites as sensitive information might be displayed depending on what you visit.

+## troubleshooting
+h-have you tried restarting the device?

+### session expires immediately after logging in
+this is very likely due to the server not running on HTTPS while on a production environment. the fix is to either setup HTTPS or set the `DISABLE_SECURE_COOKIE` as a workaround (please do the first one instead, we're on <insert current year here>).